 Anime & Manga

-- In an anime adaptation episode of Kochikame at near the end, a officer Terai demonstrate farting fire.
-Ryotsu, not being concerned of the whole police box is stashed with heating oil, dynamite, tanker trucks, military weapons, and along with a locker full of matches, lets him do so resulting a large chunk of city destruction.
+- In an anime episode of Kochikame at near the end, officer Terai demonstrate farting fire.
+Ryotsu, not being concerned that the whole police box is stashed with heating oil, dynamite, tanker trucks, military weapons, and along with a locker full of matches, lets him do so resulting the neighborhood being destroyed.

 - Toramaru from Sakigake!!
 Otokojuku signature move is the "Daihouhi Kaenhousha" aka the "Big Fart Flamethrower"

 - This is actually an odd hobby of Kobato Hasegawa from Boku wa Tomodachi ga Sukunai.
-However it wasn't mention in the anime.
+However,it wasn't mentioned in the anime.

 - Wet Hot American Summer does this at the talent show.

 - Shown in Werner Herzog's Stroszek.

 - The Tank Battalion (1991).
 The Political Officer asks the Czech conscripts what they do in their spare time.
 While the soldier asked is lying about their fervent study of political works, a flashback shows them lying naked on their bunks, holding in their farts until as someone runs from one man to the other with a lighted match, producing long streams of blue flame.

 - Freaked (1993).
 One of the freaks is called "The Human Flame" for this reason.

 - Papa Klump farts on a candlestick and sets a restaurant on fire in The Nutty Professor II: The Klumps.